mongodb/docs/source/includes/api/list-tables/restore-job-response-documents.rst

    * - delivery.statusName
      - string
      - Current status of the downloadable file.
-Value may be one of the following:
+Accepted values are:

        - ``NOT_STARTED``
        - ``IN_PROGRESS``